Zombie Cruise Part V

 While tightening the last bolt, one zombie figured out how to climb on top of the toilet and attempted to bite Drew through the plate.
 His lifeless dilated eyes targeted a warm tender pinkie finger.

-“That should hold, let’s get out of here!”, Buster ordered while moving backwards and Drew moving forwards.
+“That should hold, let’s get out of here!”, Buster ordered while moving backward and Drew moving forward.

 “Do you know where you are going?”, asked Drew.

 “Where are we going?”, Drew asked while crawling through the narrow vents with his eyes practically closed, he was claustrophobic.

 “The bridge.
 I’m looking for the Captain to call for help”, Buster grunted.